kingston-hackSpace/MediaPlayer__RaspberryPi/README.md

 - Reboot to test

-- Your video should utomatically run after reboot.
+- Your video should automatically run after reboot.